rcc-uam/lcs/README.md

 * `main.cpp`: A C++ program that computes the length of the LCS of two strings.
 The strings are read from files whose paths are provided via `argv`.
 It computes the LCS using the algorithms from Wagner and Fischer, Chin and Poon, and Castro.
 * `run_tests.php`: A PHP program that invokes the main C++ LCS program against string pairs that were created by the generator.

 The C++ programs may be compiled with G++ 14.2 using the `-std=c++23 -O3 -march=icelake-client` flags.
 The PHP programs may be run under PHP 8.2.
 There are no additional dependencies.
-The provided algorithms were not optimized for microbenchmarking purposes but for readability in order to easily determine their asymptotic complexities.
+The provided algorithms were not optimized for microbenchmarking purposes but for readability, in order to easily determine their asymptotic complexities.

   [1]: https://www.semanticscholar.org/paper/New-Algorithms-for-the-Longest-Common-Subsequence-Rick/28568a5d078ee484a30ef1b261a560612f5fc999
   [2]: https://arxiv.org/abs/2406.06321